Modules as effective nodes in coarse-grained networks of Kuramoto oscillators: Coarse graining for modular networks

 where $\lambda_{ij}$ defines the coupling strength between nodes $i$ and $j$.

 It is usual in network theory to define modules as groups of nodes that are more densely connected to each other than to the rest of the network.
-Modular structures can be constructed by either decreasing the number of connections between nodes of different modules or by distinguishing between inner-module and outer-module connection strengths.
+Modular structures can be constructed by either decreasing the number of connections between nodes of different modules or by distinguishing between intra-module and inter-module connection strengths.